tris460/tris460/README.md

 Hello!
 I am Bety Martínez

 I am studing an enginer career in software development.
-The technologies that I would like to dominate are **C#, JavaScript, CSS, C++**, among others.
+The technologies that I would like to dominate are **C#, JavaScript, CSS, Java, Go**, among others.
 But I am open mind about learn other technologies tho.

 - Currently, I am improving little by little my knowledge about programming languajes. 💻